Rockies vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have compiled a 3-2-0 record against the runline over their previous 10 games (oddsmakers set runlines in five of those contests).
+- The Rockies have gone 3-3-0 against the runline over their past 10 matchups (six of those games had a runline set by oddsmakers).

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 117 games this year and have walked away with the win 44 times (37.6%) in those games.
+- The Rockies have been underdogs in 118 games this season and have come away with the win 44 times (37.3%) in those contests.

-- The Rockies have an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 39.2% chance of walking away with the win.

-- Games involving Colorado have gone over the total set by oddsmakers in 59 of 132 chances this season.
+- Games involving Colorado have gone over the total set by bookmakers in 60 of 133 chances this season.

-- The Rockies have an against the spread record of 18-13-0 in 31 games with a line this season.
+- In 32 games with a line this season, the Rockies have a mark of 18-14-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!